cloudoperators/documentation/architecture-decision-records/008-greenhouse-controller-lifecycle.md

 https://github.com/cloudoperators/greenhouse/blob/bb57e128014102f963c9879ef78af80bc1820bd4/pkg/lifecycle/reconcile.go#L58-L62

-`Reconcile` - is a generic function that is used to reconcile the state of a resource It standardizes the reconciliation loop and provides a common way to set finalizers, remove finalizers, and update the status of the resource
+`Reconcile` - is a generic function that is used to reconcile the state of a resource It standardizes the reconciliation loop and provides a common way to set finalizers, remove finalizers, and update the status of the resource.
+At the start of the reconciliation loop, the original object is stored in `context` to update the status of the resource at the end of the reconciliation.

 It splits the reconciliation into two phases, `EnsureCreated` and `EnsureDeleted` to keep the `create / update` and `delete` logic in controllers segregated